hessu/ham-cert-web-demo/README.md

  * <code>SSLCACertificateFile authtest-trusted-ca.pem</code> specifies
-   the CAs we trust (Logbook of the World root certificate, and any others we'd like to add later)
+   the CAs we trust (Logbook of the World root certificate, and any others we'll want to add later).
  * <code>SSLVerifyClient optional</code> says that we would like to have a client certificate on this site, but it's not required.
 Set this to
    <code>SSLVerifyClient require</code> if you wish to absolutely require